 Do you know what these acronyms mean?
 We want to hear from you in the comments below.

 We’ve found a new acronym (to Grammarly)!
 Although we did not see a high frequency of “ot” in 2016, this year, it came as the nineteenth most popular word.
 Most commonly, “ot” (or the properly-capitalized “OT”) is an acronym for “overtime” in various sports.
-You can learn more about how to use this word here.

 While this word is not English, “que” is common in Spanish, French, and Portuguese In all of these languages, it means “what.”
 “Que” comes from the Latin word of the same meaning, “quid.”